shayn468/shayn468/README.md

 - 🔭 I’m interested in WEB, BLOCKCHAIN and CYBER SECURITY
 - 🌱 I’m currently learning Web, Blockchain and App development.
-- 👯 I’m looking to collaborate on Frontend Projects.
+- 👯 I’m looking to collaborate on Backend Projects.